 70 Ways the United Nations Makes a Difference – through the voices of young people from around the world, a sampling of what the UN and its agencies have accomplished since 1945.

 Hundreds of thousands of students from primary schools to universities participate in Model UN simulations each year.
-The United Nations Department of Public Information has replaced the Global Model UN conference with two MUN workshops each year.
+The United Nations Department of Global Communications has replaced the Global Model UN conference with two MUN workshops each year.
 These workshops are designed for university students and MUN advisors that organize Model UN simulations around the world.
 The aim of the workshops is to examine how Model UN simulations can more accurately capture the negotiation process as it commonly occurs at the UN.
 More information on how to apply can be found here.
 For those wishing to participate in a Model UN conference while in the Asia-Pacific region you can participate in the Asia-Pacific Model United Nations Conference.
 Another popular simulation is the World Model UN.
 Learn more by visiting our Get Involved page.